danforthcenter/plantcv/docs/visualize_show_spectra.md

 ## Show Spectra for Selected Pixels (Developing)

-`ShowSpectra` is a class that is capable of handling user's selecting and clicking behaviour by showing spectra of user selected pixels and storing selected coordinates as well as spectra.
+`ShowSpectra` is a class that is capable of handling user's selecting and clicking behavior by showing spectra of user selected pixels and storing selected coordinates as well as spectra.

 *class* **plantcv.visualize.ShowSpectra(spectral_data, figsize=(12,6))**
 - To initialize the ShowSpectra class, the only required parameter is `spectral_data`, which is of type `__main__.Spectral_data`.